vishalbelsare/PECas/doc/install.rst

 Installation on Ubuntu 14.04
 ----------------------------

 The following instructions show the installation on Ubuntu 14.04.
-If you are planning to install PECas on Linux systems different from Ubuntu 14.04, this commands need to be adapted accordingly.
+If you are planning to install PECas on Linux systems different from Ubuntu 14.04, these commands need to be adapted accordingly.

 Prerequesites
 ~~~~~~~~~~~~~